Chitosan is extracted from the shells of crustaceans, such as shrimp and crab.

 Studies evaluating the role of chitosan in weight loss and cholesterol reduction have produced

-mixed results.
-I'm not ready to endorse the use of chitosan for weight loss at this time,
+inconsistent results.
+I'm not ready to endorse the use of chitosan by

-but perhaps chitosan may be a useful addition to cholesterol reduction.
+itself for weight loss or cholesterol reduction at this time.
+Perhaps chitosan may be a useful addition to cholesterol reduction

 Time will tell.
 If you